Why do I need a lawyer to make my will?

 How can I meet with your lawyers?

 We believe in making it as easy as possible for you to meet with our team.
-For most matters, we can organise a FaceTime or Skype call, phone call or face-to-face meeting – whatever works for you.
+For most matters, we can organise a video meeting, phone call or face-to-face meeting – whatever works for you.
 Sometimes, we will need to meet with you in person (for example, we may need to get some documents signed).

 Who do you help?